 While in county jail waiting for his trial, he spotted his friend McCarthy, who had recently been convicted of forgery.
 Now McCarthy was awaiting transfer to Folsom Prison.

 The two hatched a scheme to get McCarthy off the hook.
-They crafted a letter and sent it to Robert T. Devlin, one of the prison directors.
+Crafting a letter, they sent it to Robert Devlin, one of the prison directors.
 While working for the senator, Clark learned a few tricks and was acquainted with Devlin.
 They forged an official-looking envelope, letterhead and drafted a plea for McCarthy, claiming he was being railroaded.
-The letter was intercepted before reaching its intended destination.
-Instead, it landed on the desk of Judge Willis, the trial judge for both cases.
+The letter was intercepted, instead, landing on the desk of Judge Willis, the trial judge for both cases.

 “Judge Willis did not lose much time in denying the application for probation after reading the prison record of the accused man.
 Clark was put on the stand and confessed that he had written the Devlin letter, but said it was only done to assist an old friend.
 Clark’s attorney made a strong appeal for the clemency of the court, but Judge Willis was not in a mood to be trifled with,” reported the Los Angeles Times, May 16, 1909.
 “He then sentenced Clark to five years at San Quentin.”